LazerFX/gilded.rose/Refactor-Steps.md

 ---

 Added the DI for an `IWriter` class that is implemented in a ProductionWriter output.
 To confirm, this has correctly been iterating each step to show proper output using the `.\test.ps1` command.

+---

+Added "Warnings As Errors" to promote clean code style and good quality output